Are you prepared for a new emphasis on enterprise risk from the regulators?

 Today regulatory expectations are one of the key drivers behind the adoption of an enterprise risk management (ERM) approach in community banks, and institutions are measuring the effectiveness of ERM from a favorable regulatory perspective, according to an RMA practices survey.
 RMA has developed an ERM workshop for community banks, in conjunction with Second Pillar Consulting, which provides a framework for discussion with the board of directors and senior management to enhance the enterprise risk within your bank.

-The seminar identifies the practices and benefits of a dynamic enterprise-wide risk organization.
+The workshop identifies the practices and benefits of a dynamic enterprise-wide risk organization.
 Through interaction and hands-on exercises, participants learn practical approaches that they can immediately apply to their specific organization.

 The program will further discuss the need for the crucial awareness of the risk return mentality and the expectations of stakeholders and regulators, and the need to integrate these factors into the bank's strategic plans.